datarightsfinder/generator/README.md

-# Open Data Rights Generator
+# Data Rights Finder Generator

 ## Installation

 Requires [Node.js](https://nodejs.org) to be installed on your computer.

-1. Clone this repository with `git clone git@github.com/projectsbyif:open-data-rights-generator`
+1. Clone this repository with `git clone git@github.com:datarightsfinder/generator`

 2. `cd` into the repository